GeorgeGevorkyan/EXT/README.md

 </p>

 <p>
-  To work with API you will need Authorization credentials to have able to receive authorization token and call API methods, the client must be registered on the [Unite Extend API page](https://kb.intermedia.net/article/63780) in HostPilot.
+  To work with API you will need Authorization credentials to have able to receive authorization token and call API methods, the client must be registered on the
+   <a href ="https://kb.intermedia.net/article/63780"> Unite Extend API page </a> in HostPilot.
 Please, ask your Account Owner for help.
 </p>

 ## Table of Contents